Fans Question AMC’s Budgeting On ‘The Walking Dead’ After A Bad CGI Deer Appears

-Episode 12 of AMC’s The Walking Dead has come under fire by fans, not for a death, or a bad story line, but for a CGI deer.
+Episode 12 of AMC’s The Walking Dead has come under fire by fans, not for a death or a bad story line, but for a CGI deer.

 SPOILER ALERT: This article discusses Episode 12 (titled “Say Yes”) of AMC’s The Walking Dead Season 7.
 Please proceed with caution if you have not viewed this episode and wish to avoid spoilers.

 It was a pivotal scene in Episode 12 of The Walking Dead.
-Rick Grimes (Andrew Lincoln) and Michonne (Danai Gurira) we fighting a huge herd of walkers after their plan to close a gap in a fence went horribly wrong.
+Rick Grimes (Andrew Lincoln) and Michonne (Danai Gurira) were fighting a huge herd of walkers after their plan to close a gap in a fence went horribly wrong.
 Fans of the show were riveted to their screens as the walkers came dangerously close to the favorite walker-killing duo.

 In the midst of this exciting scene, Rick spied a deer and that is when fans became outraged.

-On such a phenomenally successful show, the assumption is that AMC not only have a large production budget, but a gifted crew.
+On such a phenomenally successful show, the assumption is that AMC not only has a large production budget but a gifted crew.
 Instead, the audience was treated to what NME called a “Minecraft deer.”

 Fans immediately took to social media to voice their displeasure over the CGI deer.